|

 Summary: New cockroach baits

-food handling facilities, commercial buildings
+buildings, food handling facilities, commercial

-and/or situations where sanitation and water sources
+buildings and/or other situations where sanitation

-attractive food with a low toxicity insecticide.
+attractive food with a low

 Jack DeAngelis, PhD